Rei II: Cultural references

 For the name of Operation Yashima, the staff took inspiration from the Battle of Yashima in 1185.
-Characters throughout the episodes also make use of the ticker tape, a gimmick compared to the works of director Kihachi Okamoto.
+Characters throughout the episodes also make use of the ticker tape, a gimmick which can also be found in the works of director Kihachi Okamoto.

 According to Yūichirō Oguro, an editor of some Japanese home video editions of Evangelion, the Japanese title "Showdown in Tokyo-3" is a possible reference to the sixth episode of Return of Ultraman, "Showdown!
 Monsters vs. MAT".
 Like "Rei II", "Showdown!
 Monsters vs. MAT" contains a large-scale operation.
 Oguro noted that ticker tape is also used during the episode, similarly to Anno's previous works Gunbuster and Nadia: The Secret of Blue Water.
-He compared the use of ticker tape to the works by director Kihachi Okamoto.
-Critics also speculated that Ramiel's design was influenced by Mirai Keisatsu Urashiman and 2001: A Space Odyssey (1968).
+He compared the use of ticker tape to the works of Japanese director Kihachi Okamoto.
+Critics also speculated that Ramiel's design was influenced by an enemy that first appeared in Mirai Keisatsu Urashiman anime series and some abstract geometric elements visible in the final abstract scenes from Stanley Kubrick's movie 2001: A Space Odyssey (1968).

 The name of Operation Yashima originates from the Battle of Yashima, fought in 1185, during the Genpei War.
-According to a legend, the samurai warrior Nasu no Yoichi riding his horse shot an arrow through the water and hit the red fan of his enemy Tamamushi, resolving the battle in favor of the Minamoto clan.
-In Neon Genesis Evangelion Ramiel is similarly centered and beaten by a precise shot fired from a position located across the waters of Lake Ashi, Mount Futago.
-A different spelling of the term yashima (八島) can be translated as "eight countries", an ancient epithet of Japan, a reference to the Positron Rifle's electrical energy, taken from the entire Japanese archipelago.
+According to a legend, the samurai warrior Nasu no Yoichi, riding his horse, shot an arrow through the water and hit the red fan of his enemy Tamamushi, resolving the battle in favor of the Minamoto clan.
+Ramiel is similarly centered and beaten in Neon Genesis Evangelion by a precise shot fired from a position located across the waters of Lake Ashi, Mount Futago.
+The operation's name also derives from yashima (八島), which can be translated as "eight islands", an ancient epithet of Japan, a reference to the Positron Rifle's electrical energy, taken from the entire Japanese archipelago.
 The naming is the result of a specific request from the series' director, Hideaki Anno, who asked to include something related to the name Yashima during the production.